CAHLR/adaptive_mooc_LAS/README.md

 # Personalized Next-Step Recommendation Framework
-This repo contains the sensor code used in "Enabling Real-Time Adaptivity in MOOCs with A Personalized Next-Step Recommendation Framework" paper submitted to Learning at Scale 2017.
+This repo contains the sensor code used in

+Pardos, Z.A., Tang, S., Davis, D., Le, C.V. (in-press) Enabling Real-Time Adaptivity in MOOCs with a Personalized Next-Step Recommendation Framework.
+In Proceedings of the fifth ACM conference on Learning @ Scale.
+Cambridge, MA.

 ## Sensor
 The sensor is plugged into the verticals of the edX course and is inputted as raw html.
 This code: